MagnaFacta/zalt-html/README.md

 # zalt-html
-Zalt html is a PHP library for easy Html use and creation, with minimal dependencies on external libraries.
+Zalt html is a PHP library for easy Html content use and creation, with minimal dependencies on external libraries.

 The library consist of three sub-packages: